BITSS/ACRE/docs/02-scope.md

 ### Strategy 1:

-- First main estimates from paper.
+1. Attempt to reproduce the paper’s main estimates.

-- Then main 2 main tables and/or two main figures.
+2. Attempt to reproduce two main tables and/or two main figures.
+3. Try to make improvements to these outputs.

-- Once done with improvements stage of these outcomes, then go back to rest of the paper.
+4. Try to reproduce the rest of the paper.

 ### Strategy 2:

- - get everything to run up to analytic data, then go to improvements.
-Once completed go back for raw data (or in parallel?)
+1. Attempt to reproduce all outputs resulting from the analytic data.
+2. Once you can do that,  try to make improvements.
+3. If you can make improvements, attempt to reproduce the outputs starting from raw data. (or in parallel?)